scalawithcats/scala-with-cats/src/pages/case-studies/mapreduce/index.md

     (func: A => B): Future[B] = ???
 ```

-Use the techniques described above to split the work into batches,
+Use the techniques described above to
-one batch per CPU in your machine.
+split the work into batches, one batch per CPU.
 Process each batch in a parallel thread.
 Refer back to Figure [@fig:map-reduce:parallel-fold-map]
 if you need to review the overall algorithm.